-In summary: applying Fig. \ref{fig:outgas} alongside reasoning from established cosmochemistry and planet formation constraints provides broad bounds on the initial volatile inventory.
-We construct our grid of simulations with four axes: \begin{itemize} \item oxygen fugacity, $\IW-4.5 \le f\ce{O2} \le \IW$ \item hydrogen inventory, $1000 \le \Hppmw \le 16000$ \item bulk S/H mass ratio, $2 \le \text{S/H} \le 10$ \item total planet mass, $1.85 \le M_p \le 2.39$ \end{itemize} Mass is varied across the $\pm1\sigma$ range \citep{rajpaul_doppler_2024}.
-This parameter configuration results in the 900 scenarios modelled in our main Results.
-This parameter space results in total volatile inventories between 0.1\% and 10.9\% of the planet's total mass (median of 2.7\%).
+In summary: applying Supplementary~Figure~\ref{fig:si_outgas} alongside reasoning from established cosmochemistry and planet formation constraints provides broad bounds on the initial volatile inventory.
+We construct our main grid of simulations with four axes: \begin{itemize} \item oxygen fugacity, $\IW-4.5 \le f\ce{O2} \le \IW$ \item hydrogen inventory, $1000 \le \Hppmw \le 16000$ \item bulk S/H mass ratio, $2 \le \text{S/H} \le 10$ \item total planet mass, $1.85 \le M_p \le 2.39$ \end{itemize} Mass is varied across the $\pm1\sigma$ range estimated by \citep{rajpaul_doppler_2024}.
+This parameter configuration results in the 900 scenarios modelled in our main Results (Figure~\ref{fig:density_blame}) with total CHNOS inventories between 0.1\% and 10.9\% of the planet's total mass (median of 2.7\%).